East Durham College Clause 65 SEND Information

 Although not unique to students with special educational needs, the college, have clear behaviour and attendance policies.

-4. The name and contact details of the Learning Support Manager
+4. The name and contact details of the Inclusive Learning Manager

 5. Information about the expertise and training of staff in relation to young people with special educational needs and how expertise will be secured.